 - This Fall-themed auditory processing activity is easy to incorporate right in the backyard.

-- More outdoor and backyard auditory processing activities can be completed with a device such as the Forbrain headset
+- More outdoor and backyard auditory processing activities can be completed with a device such as a headset

 Forbrain isn’t just for therapists or those of us in a therapy program.
 If you or someone you know can benefit from the improved memory and attention abilities that Forbrain provides, read more about using a bone conduction headset and grab one of your ownn here.